Get Matched With Human Services Programs

 Salary and Career Outlook

-The career path outlook for effective case manager and case administrators is looking very good.
-This is a field that is growing to meet the needs of a growing population and ever-expanding care options.
-The current average salary for this sector, as defined by the U.S. Bureau of Labor Statistics, is $67,000.
+The career path outlook for case managers and administrators is looking very good.
+This is a field that is growing to meet the needs of a growing population and expanding care options.
+The current average salary for social workers, as there is no specific data for case managers, as defined by the US Bureau of Labor Statistics, is $58,380.
 The typical degree program needed for entry to the field is a bachelor's degree, and professionals enter the field with less than five years of experience in related jobs.
-The BLS also projects that the occupational sector will grow by 17% through 2029.
+The BLS also projects that these roles will grow by 7% between 2023 and 2033.

 - Managed patient care